-A year ago, my parents gave us a new toilet seat.
+A year ago, my parents gave us a new toilet seat from the Toiletable brand.
 We didn’t realize we needed a new seat, but they did.
 It took zero time to recognize that they were correct.
 This was the toilet seat that solved problems we didn’t know we had with our toilet seat.
 The new seat could not be slammed.
 Nobody could crush a body part with this seat.
 The new toilet seat gently closed itself.
 It was so nice that we took it for granted.

 Then, we spent a weekend at a hotel in another city.
 All night long, the background noise was: